 The Compensation Committee makes executive compensation decisions on the basis of total compensation, rather than on individual components of compensation.
 The Compensation Committee attempts to create an integrated total compensation program structured to balance both short and long-term financial and strategic goals.
-Our compensation
+Our compensation should be competitive enough to attract and retain highly skilled individuals.
+In this regard, we utilize a combination of two to four of the following types of compensation to compensate our executive officers:

-- · base salary; - performance bonuses, which may be earned annually depending on the Company's achievement of pre-established goals; - · cash bonuses given at the discretion of the Board; and - equity compensation, consisting of restricted stock and/or stock options.
+- base salary; - performance bonuses, which may be earned annually depending on the Company's achievement of pre-established goals; - · cash bonuses given at the discretion of the Board; and - equity compensation, consisting of restricted stock and/or stock options.

-The Compensation Committee periodically reviews each executive officer's base salary and makes appropriate recommendations to the Board.
+The Compensation Committee periodically reviews, or delegates to the Chief Executive Officer to review, executive officer base salary and makes appropriate recommendations to the Board as necessary.
 Salaries are based on the following factors:

-- the Company's performance for the prior fiscal years and subjective evaluation of each executive's contribution to that performance; - · the performance of the particular executive in relation to established goals or strategic plans; and - · competitive levels of compensation for executive positions based on information drawn from compensation surveys and other relevant information.
+- · the Company's performance for the prior fiscal years and subjective evaluation of each executive's contribution to that performance; - the performance of the particular executive in relation to established goals or strategic plans; and - · competitive levels of compensation for executive positions based on information drawn from compensation surveys and other relevant information.

-Performance bonuses and equity compensation are awarded based upon the recommendation of the Compensation Committee.
+Performance bonuses and equity compensation are awarded based upon the terms of employment agreements, the recommendation of the Compensation Committee, or the Chief Executive Officer as delegated by the Compensation Committee.
 Restricted stock is granted under the Company's stockholder-approved equity incentive plan and is priced at 100% of the closing price of the Company's common stock on the date of grant.
 Incentive and/or non-qualified stock options are generally granted under the Company's stockholder-approved equity incentive plan, as well, with the exercise price of such options set forth in the award agreement for such options.
 These grants are made with a view to linking executives' compensation to the long-term financial success of the Company.